sunpy/sunpy/doc/source/code_ref/coordinates.rst

 This module works by defining a collection of ``Frames`` (`sunpy.coordinates.frames`), which exists on a transformation graph, where the transformations between the coordinate frames are then defined and registered with the transformation graph (`sunpy.coordinates.transformations`).
+Currently, the SunPy frames are not transformable to the frames in Astropy, as their is no transformation defined between the two sets of frames.

-Positions within these ``Frames`` are stored as a ``Representation`` of a coordinate, a representation is a description of a point in a Cartesian, spherical or cylindrical system (`sunpy.coordinates.representation`).
+Positions within these ``Frames`` are stored as a ``Representation`` of a coordinate, a representation being a description of a point in a Cartesian, spherical or cylindrical system (`sunpy.coordinates.representation`).
 A frame that contains a representation of one or many points is said to have been 'realized'.